JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

-Thus far, this part of the book has covered both ways data travels between JavaScript and R in \index{Shiny}.
+Thus far, this part of the book has covered both ways data travels between JavaScript and R in Shiny\index{Shiny}.
 However, the notices displayed in the previous chapter, though they demonstrate how both languages can work together within Shiny, come short of illustrating some more advanced use cases, how to package such code and more.

 We shall introduce a fascinating JavaScript library that enables running machine learning models in web browsers: [ml5.js](https://learn.ml5js.org/).
 The library is a high-level interface to [tensorflow.js](https://www.tensorflow.org/js) but very extensive as it includes a multitude of models to deal with sound, image, text, and more.
 In this chapter, one of those models is implemented, an image classifier using [mobileNet](https://arxiv.org/abs/1704.04861) but the method shown can be used to integrate any other model later on.